 Innovation is not simply about inventing something new – it’s about making it new – and better.
 This is particularly true when it comes to beauty, and an attitude we bring to our cosmetic creations.
 Whether it’s a creative process or discovery, novel technologies or a different way of showcasing our ingredients, we constantly think of new ideas that deliver more beauty to consumers around the world.

 Our five technology pillars blend expertise in natural molecules with breakthroughs in skin understanding.
 This is how we’re changing the face of the beauty business.

-Blue technology Green technology White technology Metagenomics Visual carriers
+Blue technology Green technology White technology Skin microbiome Visual carriers